 I know those last two tips are big no-no’s on a lot of lists, but co-sleeping and demand-feeding were the only ways I got any rest at all when my babies were little, so that’s my go-to advice for mamas who wish to go that route.
-The rest of those tips were only used when I was really desperate, like when #2 had colic or when #10 got thrush while we were living in the bachelor barracks at Fort Bliss and didn’t want to wake the soldiers who were sharing very thin walls with us.
+The rest of these tips were only used when I was really desperate, like when #2 had colic or when #10 got thrush while we were living in the bachelor barracks at Fort Bliss and didn’t want to wake the soldiers who were trying to sleep on the other side of our very thin walls.

 (Incidentally, I once overheard my husband bragging that our tenth baby was sleeping through the night at two weeks.
 In reality, he was still waking up three or four times a night to nurse, but was so quiet about it that his father’s sleep was seldom disturbed.
 Proof that these methods do work!)

 Over the years, as we added more and more children to our family, my attitudes toward midnight feedings changed.
 Whereas in the beginning I viewed disrupted sleep as a hassle, I eventually came to look forward to those times spent alone with my baby in the wee morning hours when the house was quiet and the rest of the family was asleep.
 I haven’t had any babies waking me up in the middle of the night for several years, and I still miss that stage.